Undergraduate International Students

 - A completed St. Scholastica International Student Application Form, which includes a written essay.*

-- Original or certified copies of all secondary and post-secondary school transcripts.
+- Copies of all secondary and post-secondary school transcripts.
 English translations must be included with these transcripts.
-Foreign post-secondary/university level transcripts must be WES or ECE evaluated, and that evaluation must be sent along with the transcript.
+Foreign post-secondary/university level transcripts can be evaluated by NACES and AICES member organizations, and that evaluation must be sent along with the transcript.
+As an option, SpanTran has created a custom application for St. Scholastica students that will make sure you select the right kind of evaluation at a discounted rate ($170 for the evaluation).
+You can access the SpanTran application here.

 - TOEFL test scores (including the TWE (Test of Written English) Essay Rating), IELTS Test Scores (if the student has these available) or Duolingo test score.
 For direct reporting of your TOEFL test scores, use code 6107.

-- An essay on a significant event that has happened in your life and your reaction to it, or one of the Common App prompts if submitting the Common App.
+- An essay on a significant event that has happened in your life and your reaction to it.
 Must be a minimum of 500 words in length.

-- A completed St. Scholastica Certification of Finances form and copies of bank statements (used to determine additional financial aid after acceptance and I-20 eligibility).
+- A completed St. Scholastica International Student Scholarship form and copies of bank statements (used to determine additional financial aid after acceptance and I-20 eligibility).

-A student’s Global Benedictine Scholarship is renewable for up to three additional years or until receiving a bachelor’s degree as long as you maintain full-time enrollment status and Satisfactory Academic Progress (SAP).
-SAP is defined as a 67% completion rate and a 2.0 GPA, or better.
-Please note that graduate students are not.
+A student’s Global Benedictine Scholarship and St. Scholastica Global Grant is renewable for up to three additional years or until receiving a bachelor’s degree as long as you maintain full-time enrollment status, 67% completion rate and a 2.0 GPA, or better.

 Estimated costs for books: $1,200